サクサク読めて、アプリ限定の機能も多数!

 About keyboard shortcuts Typing ? on GitHub brings up a dialog box that lists the keyboard shortcuts available for that page.
 You can use these keyboard shortcuts to perform actions across the site without using your mouse to navigate.
 You can disable character key shortcuts, while still allowing shortcuts that use modifier keys, in your accessibility settings.
 For more information, see Managing a

-If you're having trouble cloning a repository, check these common errors.
 HTTPS cloning errors There are a few common errors when using HTTPS with Git.
 These errors usually indicate you have an old version of Git, or you don't have access to the repository.
-Here's an example of an HTTPS error you might receive: > error: The requested URL returned error: 401 while accessing > https://github.com/USE
+Here's an example of an HTTPS error you might receive: > error: The requested URL returned error: 401 while accessing > https://github.com/USER/REPO.git/info/refs?service=git-receive-pack > fatal: HTTP request failed

-You can transfer repositories to other users or organization accounts.
 About repository transfers When you transfer a repository to a new owner, they can immediately administer the repository's contents, issues, pull requests, releases, projects, and settings.
 You can also change the repository name while transferring a repository.
 See Renaming a repository.
-Prerequisites for repository transfers:
+Prerequisites for repository transfers: When you transfer a repository that you own to another personal accoun

 You must configure a remote that points to the upstream repository in Git to sync changes you make in a fork with the original repository.
 This also allows you to sync changes made in the original repository with the fork.
 Open TerminalTerminalGit Bash.
 List the current configured remote repository for your fork. $ git remote -v > origin https://github.com/YOUR-USERNAME/YOUR-FORK.git (fetch) > ori